NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ```

 :::{note}
-Module options have a *precedence*, represented as an integer, which determines the priority of setting the option to a particular value.
+Module options have a *priority*, represented as an integer, which determines the precedence for setting the option to a particular value.
-When merging values, the lowest precedence wins.
+When merging values, the priority with lowest numeric value wins.

-The `lib.mkDefault` modifier sets the precedence of its argument value to 1000, the lowest priority.
+The `lib.mkDefault` modifier sets the priority of its argument value to 1000, the lowest precedence.

 This ensures that other values set for the same option will prevail.
 :::

 ## Marker Styling: Color

-For better visual contrast, it would also be helpful to have a way to change the *color* of a marker.
+For better visual contrast, it would be helpful to have a way to change the *color* of a marker.

 Here you will use two new type-functions for this:
 - `either <this> <that>`, which takes two types as arguments, and allows either of them
 - `enum [ <allowed values> ]`, which takes a list of allowed values, and allows any of them

-In the `let` block, add the following `colorType` option, which can hold strings containing either some given color names or an RGB value:
+In the `let` block, add the following `colorType` option, which can hold strings containing either some given color names or an RGB value add the new compound type:

 ```diff
 # marker.nix
      ...